GoodNello/amaro-link/README.md

 # Amaro Link

+[Amaro Link](http://www.amaro.link/) is a web application made to easily share URLs between devices.
+It is developed using [React](https://github.com/facebook/react) and [Meteor](https://github.com/meteor/meteor).

+## Installation

+Make sure you have Meteor >= 1.6 installed.

+1. Clone or unzip the repo into a folder
+2. Install dependencies via `meteor npm install`
+3. Run via `meteor`

+## How to contribute

+Feel free to contribute to the project.
+There are some open issues that address some [known problems](https://github.com/GoodNello/amaro-link/issues).

 ## Changelog

 ### 1.0

 * Limited app to only have 9999 links saved
 * Codes now expire after 20 minutes
+* Removed /development component

 ### 0.3